Mount Vernon Cancer Centre, Rickmansworth Road, Northwood HA6 2RN

 Situated next to the Cancer Treatment Suite (near the Gate 3 entrance), the Lynda Jackson Centre offers support and information services for patients, relatives and carers before, during and after cancer treatment.
 The Centre is open Monday to Friday (9.30am – 4.30pm) and offers a drop-in service so patients and their families can ask for help, support, information and advice.

-To make a booking or find out more please call 020 3826 2555 (Monday to Friday, 9:30am – 4:30pm) or email enh-tr@[email protected] or go to the Lynda Jackson Centre website.
+To make a booking or find out more please call 020 3826 2555 (Monday to Friday, 9:30am – 4:30pm) or email enh-tr@[email protected].
+The Lynda Jackson Centre website is unavailable at the moment due to essential maintenance.
+Please call or email the team for help and support.

 Coronavirus guidance